-Most RVers avoid cold weather camping, either by traveling to warmer climates or by winterizing and storing their RVs until spring.
+Most RVers can’t handle cold weather camping, either by traveling to warmer climates or by winterizing and storing their RVs until spring.
 A growing segment of the RVing community, however, is choosing to brave the winter weather for full-time rving in cooler climates.

 As a future RV owner, choosing the right RV for your cold-weather adventure makes all the difference.
 Many manufacturers claim their rigs are suitable for four-season use, but it can be hard to sort through the rhetoric to know if you will truly be comfortable.